mseminatore/TeslaJS/README.md

 4. The **testla** sample has been renamed **teslamock** and factored out into its own [project](https://github.com/mseminatore/teslamock).
 5. The **vehicles()** call now sets the **vehicleID** in **options** for you!
-6. In **2.0.15** added new samples for door: `lock` and `unlock`
+6. In **2.0.15** added new samples: **lock** and **unlock**

 ## Known Issues

-1. The homelink API appears to require Autopilot.
+1. The homelink API appears to require Autopilot hardware.
 Can someone with AP test and report back?
 2. Calendar support not yet functional.
 If someone can share the JSON for a valid calendar request that would help!
+3. Sunroof API was changed by Tesla to limit functionality.
+Will be addressed in TeslJS soon.

 # Tesla API Documentation